cncf/techdocs/assessments/0008-backstage/backstage-analysis.md

 - **Project documentation:** concerns documentation for users of the Backstage software, aimed at people who intend to use it
 - **Contributor documentation:** concerns documentation for new and existing contributors to the Backstage OSS project
-- **Website:** concerns the mechanics of publishing the documentation; includes branding, website structure, and maintainability
+- **Website:** concerns the mechanics of publishing the documentation, and includes branding, website structure, and maintainability

 Each section begins with summary ratings based on a rubric with appropriate [criteria][cncf-doc-criteria] for the section, then proceeds to:
 - **Comments**: observations about the existing documentation, with a focus on how it does or does not help Backstage users achieve their goals.
 - **Recommendations**: suggested changes that would improve the effectiveness of the documentation.

-An accompanying document, [backstage-implementation.md][implementation-doc], attempts to break the recommendations down into concrete actions that can be implemented by project contributors.
+An accompanying document, [backstage-implementation.md][implementation-doc], breaks the recommendations down into concrete actions that can be implemented by project contributors.
 Its focus is on drilling down to specific, achievable work that can be completed in constrained blocks of time.
 Ultimately, the implementation items should be tracked as a series of Github [issues][backstage-issues].

 ## How to use this document